augustine-tran/active_call/README.md

 1. **Before** invoking `call`.

-  - Validate the request with `validates`.
+  - Validate the service with `validates`.

   - Use the `before_call` hook to set up anything **after validation** passes.

+  - Validate the request with `validate on: :request`.

 2. **During** `call` invocation.